-- 1) On farm traceability solutions; - 2) Products that improve soil health, water management tools and sensors that facilitate judicious us of water resources, and products that promote the use of water efficiency seed technologies that lower agriculture's water, carbon, and nitrate footprint; and - 3) Products that use autonomous solutions in agricultural machinery, including, but not limited to, grain carts, spreaders, precision drone scouting, and scouting robots.
+On farm traceability solutions;

+- Products that improve soil health, water management tools and sensors that facilitate judicious use of water resources, and products that promote the use of water efficiency seed technologies that lower agriculture's water, carbon, and nitrate footprint; - Products that use autonomous solutions in agricultural machinery, including, but not limited to, grain carts, spreaders, precision drone scouting, and scouting robots.

 The Nebraska Public Service Commission opened a docket (BEAD-1/C-5529) on August 16, 2022 to implement the Act.
 The most recent order was issued on September 19, 2023.
-The Commission expects to open up a grant round before the end of 2023.
+The Commission expects to open a grant round before the end of 2023.